Emmanuel Duah: Club career

 Duah was born in Kumasi, Ghana.
 After his exploits at the 1991 FIFA U-17 World Championship, 15-year-old Duah was bought by Serie A club Torino FC, alongside teammates Mark Edusei, Mohammed Gargo and Samuel Kuffour.
 He never appeared officially for the Italians, and also had a very difficult time at his following team, Standard Liège in Belgium.

-After two years in Turkey with as many clubs, Duah joined RCD Mallorca in the Spanish second division, being sparingly used as the Balearic Islands side promoted to La Liga.
-His next stop – also in the second level – would be his most productive and steady, as he played five years with U.D.
+After two years in Turkey with as many clubs, Duah joined RCD Mallorca in the Spanish second division, being used as the Balearic Islands side promoted to La Liga.
+His next stop – also in the second level – would be productive and steady, as he played five years with U.D.
 Leiria from Portugal, also attaining promotion in his debut season with a career-best 11 goals in only 18 games.

 Duah was used regularly by Leiria in the following Primeira Liga campaigns, but only appeared in ten matches in 2001–02 (three goals) as the José Mourinho-led team qualified to the UEFA Intertoto Cup after finishing seventh.
 Subsequently, released he continued in the country, playing two seasons with Gil Vicente F.C. also in the top flight.

 Duah closed out his career in 2008 at nearly 32, after two-year spells in Lebanon and Israel with Nejmeh and Hapoel Acre, respectively.